giirugiru/asawhistle/README.md

 Naming should be in English, with exceptions of some Indonesian words that may cause confusion when translated to english/the name itself is a part of the feature name.
 Discuss with other devs about this issue.

 ### Abbreviations
 Avoid using abbreviations or shortening.
 Spell them out even if they are long.
-With exceptions of abbreviations that are commonly used.
-For example `handphone -> HP` , `Identifier -> ID`, etc. But prioritize spelling them out.
+With exceptions of abbreviations that are commonly used, for example _handphone_ -> _HP_ , _Identifier_ -> _ID_, etc. But always prioritize spelling them out.

 **Good Example**
 ```